 In the fall of 2004, an aerospace analyst who no longer works on Wall Street opined that U.S. defense stocks were peaking and, citing impending pressure on Pentagon spending, suggested that his clients consider selling.
 Investors who heeded that advice must be kicking themselves.
 Lockheed Martin Corp.'s stock has risen more than 80% since then, while General Dynamics Corp. is up 60% and Raytheon Co. nearly 50%.
 Even Northrop Grumman Corp., which lost several big-ticket competitions in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Analysts Wonder Whether There's Growth Left In Aerospace Stocks".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Analysts Wonder Whether There's Growth Left In Aerospace Stocks".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.